 You can see landmarks such as The Shard, St Paul’s Cathedral, and the London Eye.

 Sky Garden at the Walkie Talkie

-Paid (you book to eat at the restaurants) and free entrance tickets available via their website, although there is a waiting time if you are particular about dates you can go.
+Paid (you book to eat at the restaurants) and free entrance tickets are available via their website, although there is a waiting time if you are particular about dates you can go.

 I have also linked on my blog post on the views and what to expect.
-Sky Garden, the highest public garden in London, is one of the city’s most vibrant and lively places, located between floors 34 and 37 of the Walkie Talkie, 20 Fenchurch Street.
+Sky Garden, the highest public garden in London, it’s one of the city’s most vibrant and lively places, located between floors 34 and 37 of the Walkie Talkie, 20 Fenchurch Street.